google/fscrypt/README.md

 #### Some processes can't access unlocked encrypted files

-This issue is caused by a limitation in the original design of Linux filesystem encryption which made it difficult to ensure that all processes can access unlocked encrypted files.
+This issue is caused by a limitation in the original design of Linux native filesystem encryption which made it difficult to ensure that all processes can access unlocked encrypted files.
 This issue can manifest in many ways, such as:

 * SSH to a user with an encrypted home directory not working, even when that directory is already unlocked